Skip to content

 Visitor Profile

-Madison, Wisconsin, attracts approximately 3.5 million visitors annually, contributing significantly to the local economy with an estimated impact of over $1 billion.
+Madison, Wisconsin, attracts approximately 9.2 million visitors annually, contributing significantly to the local economy with direct visitor spending reaching $1.55 billion in 2024.
 The visitor demographic is diverse, with a notable proportion of attendees from neighboring states, particularly Illinois and Minnesota.
 Key reasons for visiting include attending the University of Wisconsin-Madison events, exploring the vibrant arts scene, and enjoying outdoor recreational activities.
-The economic boost from tourism supports local businesses and enhances the overall quality of life in the area.
+The economic boost from tourism supports local businesses and enhances the overall quality of life in the area, with the hospitality industry employing over 19,000 workers across more than 12,000 hotel rooms.

-In-depth analysis of Madison’s tourism market reveals that the average length of stay for visitors is around 2.5 days, with peak seasons occurring during summer and fall, coinciding with university events and festivals.
-According to the tourism bureau (https://www.visitmadison.com), visitors are predominantly aged 25-44, with a balanced gender distribution.
+In-depth analysis of Madison’s tourism market reveals that the average length of stay for visitors is around 2.5 to 3 days, with peak seasons occurring during summer and fall, coinciding with university events and festivals.
+According to the tourism bureau (https://www.visitmadison.com), visitors are predominantly aged 25 to 44, with a balanced gender distribution.
 Families and young professionals make up a significant portion of the demographic, often seeking cultural experiences and outdoor activities.
 The main attractions include the Wisconsin State Capitol, the Olbrich Botanical Gardens, and the vibrant downtown area, which features numerous restaurants and shops.
-Additionally, the visitor statistics report (https://www.cityofmadison.com/tourism) indicates that 60% of visitors travel for leisure, while 30% attend business-related events.
-Understanding these patterns is crucial for STR operators, as they can tailor their offerings to meet the demands of this diverse visitor base, enhancing guest experiences and driving occupancy rates.
-By leveraging this data, Madison can continue to thrive as a premier travel destination.
+Spending breakdown shows food and beverage at $450 million, lodging at $375 million, retail at $381.5 million, recreation and entertainment at $193 million, and transportation at $212 million for 2024.
+Understanding these patterns is crucial for STR operators, as they can tailor their offerings to meet the demands of this diverse visitor base.
+Business travel continues to recover and is expected to return fully by 2026.

-Madison, Wisconsin, attracts approximately 3.5 million visitors annually, contributing significantly to the local economy with an estimated impact of over $1 billion.
+Madison, Wisconsin, attracts approximately 9.2 million visitors annually, contributing significantly to the local economy with direct visitor spending reaching $1.55 billion in 2024.
 The visitor demographic is diverse, with a notable proportion of attendees from neighboring states, particularly Illinois and Minnesota.
 Key reasons for visiting include attending the University of Wisconsin-Madison events, exploring the vibrant arts scene, and enjoying outdoor recreational activities.
-The economic boost from tourism supports local businesses and enhances the overall quality of life in the area.
+The economic boost from tourism supports local businesses and enhances the overall quality of life in the area, with the hospitality industry employing over 19,000 workers across more than 12,000 hotel rooms.

-In-depth analysis of Madison’s tourism market reveals that the average length of stay for visitors is around 2.5 days, with peak seasons occurring during summer and fall, coinciding with university events and festivals.
-According to the tourism bureau (https://www.visitmadison.com), visitors are predominantly aged 25-44, with a balanced gender distribution.
+In-depth analysis of Madison’s tourism market reveals that the average length of stay for visitors is around 2.5 to 3 days, with peak seasons occurring during summer and fall, coinciding with university events and festivals.
+According to the tourism bureau (https://www.visitmadison.com), visitors are predominantly aged 25 to 44, with a balanced gender distribution.
 Families and young professionals make up a significant portion of the demographic, often seeking cultural experiences and outdoor activities.
 The main attractions include the Wisconsin State Capitol, the Olbrich Botanical Gardens, and the vibrant downtown area, which features numerous restaurants and shops.
-Additionally, the visitor statistics report (https://www.cityofmadison.com/tourism) indicates that 60% of visitors travel for leisure, while 30% attend business-related events.
-Understanding these patterns is crucial for STR operators, as they can tailor their offerings to meet the demands of this diverse visitor base, enhancing guest experiences and driving occupancy rates.
-By leveraging this data, Madison can continue to thrive as a premier travel destination.
+Spending breakdown shows food and beverage at $450 million, lodging at $375 million, retail at $381.5 million, recreation and entertainment at $193 million, and transportation at $212 million for 2024.
+Understanding these patterns is crucial for STR operators, as they can tailor their offerings to meet the demands of this diverse visitor base.
+Business travel continues to recover and is expected to return fully by 2026.

 Top Attractions